-The concept of maritime liens does not exist with regards to arrest of vessels, however, the Maritime Code refers to "maritime debts" (and priority debts on the vessels as explained above article 84 of the Maritime Code) which are somehow analogous to maritime liens.
+The concept of maritime liens does not exist with regards to arrest of vessels, however, the Maritime Code refers to "maritime debts" which are somehow analogous to maritime liens.

-13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

 If the arrest is urgent, the Urgent Matters Judge can be approached for the issuance of an arrest order within the same day (or maximum the day after) provided the documents listed in point 15 below are presented to the Courts.
 In practice however, the time frame will depend on the availability of (i) an original power of attorney, and (ii) translation of the supporting documents.
-If all these documents are available in hand, an arrest order can be granted in one day.

-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?

 To arrest any vessel in the UAE, the claimant shall provide a POA to lawyers having right of audience before the UAE courts.
-A copy of the POA and other documents will suffice for obtaining the arrest, however if the POA comes from abroad or is a special POA, it is needed in original in order to finalise the attestation in the UAE before it can be presented to the Courts..

-The UAE are in fact not a party to the 1961 Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (the Apostille Convention), so if the POA is executed abroad, it shall be notarised in the foreign country and then attested by the relevant Ministry of Foreign Affairs of the country of execution and by the UAE Embassy in that country.
+Please also note the POA shall be presented in original and no copies will be accepted by the Courts.
+The UAE are not a party to the 1952 so if the POA is executed abroad, it shall be notarised in the foreign country and then attested by the relevant Ministry of Foreign Affairs of the country of execution and by the UAE Embassy in that country.
 The POA so legalised will then need further attestation in the UAE by the Ministry of Foreign Affairs and Ministry of Justice, along with translation into Arabic by a certified legal translator.
 This could be a lengthy process and in case of urgency, these procedures are often an impediment to complete the arrest process.